-Update from January 2023 and important deadlines
+Changes as of January 1st 2023 and important deadlines

 The EAEU GMP certificate has become mandatory for Russia as well as for the other EAEU member countries.
 All companies selling on the Russian market and neighboring countries have to bring their regulatory dossiers in line with the new EAEU guidelines by the 31st of December 2024.